AmrMomtaz/Weather-Stations-Monitoring/README.md

 "hint_epoch_{epoch_num}_{fileId}"
 Created after merge operations as described in the paper
 ```
-The Bitcask store is imported as a dependency module in the base central station.
+The Bitcask store is imported as a dependency in the base central station (you must run ```mvn install``` in the project's directory so it would be available in your local maven repository).